TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

-To ensure independent simulation of each action, \oursystem employs an app state recovery mechanism.
-After simulating an action, it restores the app to the state of the parent node, ensuring that each subsequent simulation starts from a consistent state. \oursystem records the selected action in the search tree edge during each expansion stage, and maintains the full action sequences from the root to the current node.
-This design allows \oursystem to restart the app from a clean state and replay the recorded actions to accurately reconstruct the corresponding UI state.
+To ensure independent simulation of each action, \oursystem employs a UI state recovery mechanism that restores the app to the parent node's state after each simulation.
+It records the selected actions during expansion and thus maintains the full action sequence from the root to each expanded node.
+This enables \oursystem to restart the app and replay the recorded actions to accurately reconstruct the corresponding UI state.
 The mechanism is implemented by sending the corresponding commands to the Action Execution Engine.